eliasffyksen/MiniSnakes/README.md

 print('Score:', score)
 ```

-So, now you can play snakes till your heart content.
+So, now you can play snakes to your heart's content.
 But, remember, if you think this
-was too easy, this only the first Snaketronics article.
-This was mearly a pre-requisite.
+was too easy, this is only the first Snaketronics article.
+This was merely a pre-requisite.
-I've got somthing juicy in the pipeline.
-So stay on the look out!
+I've got something juicy in the pipeline.
+So stay on the lookout!